 A simple way to overcome this is to present your accomplishments in terms that executives understand — namely, cost savings.
 If you can provide concrete information on how much money a proposed retrofit would save, or demonstrate how deferring a necessary equipment upgrade could end up costing in the long run, you're much more likely to get the attention of the people at the top.

-Fortunately, many technology-centric facility maintenance and management tools, like a computerized maintenance management system (CMMS), are perfect for not just collecting data, but presenting it in a way that is easy to understand, even for those who don't have a background in facility management.
+Fortunately, many technology-centric facility maintenance software and management tools, like a computerized maintenance management system (CMMS), are perfect for not just collecting data, but presenting it in a way that is easy to understand, even for those who don't have a background in facility management.

 For some tenants, employees and executives, the world of facility management can feel foreign and complicated.
 If administrators can't easily access or make sense of the information that's essential to maintaining operational efficiency, the chances that they'll make getting involved in these aspects of running the building a priority are much slimmer than if they feel like they can access everything they need to know.
 There are many paths to this goal, from implementing basic facility management training to integrating CMMS and other user-friendly work request tracking tools.
 This means that the C-suite will both understand the importance of paying attention to how a facility operates, as well as have a system to monitor it for themselves.

 Do you know what is important to look for when selecting a Computerized Maintenance Management System?
 Download our What to Look for When Selecting a CMMS whitepaper for a few important tips.